college-254/kenyans_applying_to_us_universities/content/college-guide/03-what-are-us-universities-looking-for-in-applicants.md

 receive recognition for it?
 Were you in a leadership position? {{% cite egfUSGuide %}}

-### Talent/Ability
+## Talent/Ability

 Some colleges give special consideration to students who have demonstrated excellence in areas of interest to the colleges. {{% cite CDS %}} More so if there is regional/national recognition. {{% cite egfUSGuide %}}

-### Character/Personal Qualities

-Your teacher may be asked to describe you on various fronts, e.g., intellectual promise, quality of writing, creative thought, productive discussion, faculty respect, disciplined habits, maturity, motivation, leadership, integrity, reaction to setbacks, concern for others, self-confidence, initiative, etc. {{% cite teacherEvaluation %}}

-Some personal qualities like maturity, character, leadership, self-confidence, warmth of personality, sense of humor, energy, and grace under pressure are essential for someone to thrive in an unfamiliar and competitive environment thousands of miles from home. {{% cite egfUSGuide %}}

-### First-Generation
+## Standardized Test Scores

+Standardized tests include the SAT and the ACT.
+These are different from the tests that you took in high school.
+See [this page]({{< ref "/college-guide/07-tests-that-you-need-to-take" >}}) for more information on standardized tests.

+## Volunteer Work

+Some colleges give special consideration to students with activities done on a volunteer basis, e.g., tutoring, hospital care, working with the elderly or disabled, etc. {{% cite CDS %}}

+## First Generation Status

 Are you the first in your family to finish high school, or to attend university?
 Are you one of the few in your village to go to high school?
 Are you the first in your high school to apply abroad? {{% cite egfUSGuide %}}

+## Work Experience

+Some colleges give special consideration given to students who have been employed prior to application, whether for relevance to major, demonstration of employment-related skills, or as explanation of student’s academic and extracurricular record. {{% cite CDS %}}

-### Interview
+## Interview

 Some universities enlist their alums to interview students who apply to the school.
 While the interview provides you with the chance to learn more about the school, the alums also write a recommendation to the school after the interview.

-### Alumni/ae Relation

-Some colleges practice legacy admissions, where having a relative who is an alumni is considered a plus factor.
-However, given recent Supreme Court ruling against considering race, legacy admissions have come under scrutiny and some colleges are dropping the special consideration. {{% cite LaGesse2023 %}}

-### Geographical Residence / State Residence
+## Geographical Residence / State Residence

 Some colleges give special consideration to students from a particular region, state, or country of residence. {{% cite CDS %}}